Santiago01011/ToDoListApp/IMPROVEMENTS.md

 - Implement a file handler to save the user's data whitout a database.
 - Implement a way to use the app without a database.

+### Day 5

+- Host the database in a server. ✔
+- Implement the app to work with the server database. ✔
+- Make a JAR file to run the app in any computer. ✔
+- Improve the structure and security of the database. ✔
+- Decrease the number of connections to the database.

+### Day 6

+- Resolve all the problems in the functions with modify statment.
+- Finish day 4 and 5 improvements.